google/oboe/docs/FullGuide.md

 If saving power is more important than low latency in your application, use `PerformanceMode::PowerSaving`.
 This is typical for apps that play back previously generated music, such as streaming audio or MIDI file players.

-In the current version of Oboe, in order to achieve the lowest possible latency you must use the `PerformanceMode::LowLatency` performance mode along with a high-priority callback.
+In the current version of Oboe, in order to achieve the lowest possible latency you must use the `PerformanceMode::LowLatency` performance mode along with a high-priority data callback.
 Follow this example:

 ```
 // Create a callback object